cfrg/draft-irtf-cfrg-voprf/draft-sullivan-cfrg-oprf.md

 The server can verify that y is computed correctly by recomputing the PRF on x using k.
 In doing so, the client provides knowledge of a 'signature' y for their value x.
-The verification procedure is necessarily symmetric as it requires knowledge of the key k.
+The verification procedure is thus symmetric as it requires knowledge of the key k.
 This is discussed more in the following section.

 # Security Properties {#properties}